ciokaneala/long-tail-npm/Readme.md

 *     First param is the keyword with the second
 *     being the callback for the results.
 *
-*     Thirs param is the country in which you wish
+*     Third param is the country in which you wish
 *     to perform the search.
 *
 *     Fourth param is the language code